Ericliu001/Weather2016/README.md

 # Weather2016
-An new weather app to demonstrate the patterns that can be used in Android development.
+A new weather app to demonstrate the patterns that can be used in Android development.

 There are 2 productFlavors: full is normal flavor which retrieves real data from the server; mock is using mock data from a json file saved in the assets.